SANCTITY OF LIFE SUNDAY 2022

 Orthodox Christians for Life ("OCLife") is a non-profit organization dedicated to equipping the Orthodox Christian community to strengthen its commitment to the sacredness of human life from conception to death, illuminating the Church's teaching on life issues through education and engagement.

 OCLife was originally founded in 1986 by a group of faithful volunteers, who were eventually unable to continue their work.
-After nearly two decades of dormancy, the organization is now being revived so that we can continue its important mission.
+After nearly two decades of dormancy, the organization was relaunched in 2020 to continue its important mission.

 "From ancient times, all who have believed in the One God have believed that He takes special care in the formation of each human being.
 As God Himself expressed to Jeremiah: 'Before I formed you in the womb I knew you, and before you were born I consecrated you' (Jeremiah 1:5).